Team-CBD/AGT/README.md

 Buddy A thinks his team is the best in the league, but Buddy B thinks otherwise.

-Go to AGT and pick your favorite team and a shceduled game, if you win, your buddy buys you your team's shirt, otherwise you buy them one.
+Go to AGT and pick your favorite team and a scheduled game, if you win, your buddy buys you your team's shirt, otherwise you buy them one.